Reimagining Education as an Applied Learning University

 “We conserved 1.7Ha of the existing forest and designed a “Campus-in-the-Park", that is characterised by memorable place-making nodes and biophilic learning environments for students to enjoy and delight in.” - Mr Wong Mun Summ, Founding Director of WOHA

-The West Zone of SIT's Punggol campus, located in the Punggol Digital District, is uniquely endowed with an existing secondary forest.
+The Campus Heart of SIT's Punggol campus, located in the Punggol Digital District, is uniquely endowed with an existing secondary forest.
 The design capitalises on this green site asset by integrating its learning environments with biophilic indoor-outdoor tropical spaces.

 To forge an imageable “Campus-in-a-Park” identity, the academic blocks are organised as a chain of buildings encompassing the central forest courtyard that is transformed into an accessible Community Park.
 This serves as the heart of SIT, contributing to a strong sense of place that is characterised by memorable nodes for learning, interaction, recreation and rejuvenation.